MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 Azure Stream Analytics supports two types of input: input from Azure blobs, and input from Azure event hubs.
 Of the two, the latter is typically more interesting because in the IoT world, data is easily transmitted to Azure event hubs through field gateways (for devices that are not IP-capable) or cloud gateways (for devices that *are* IP-capable), and a single Azure event hub can handle millions of events per second transmitted from devices spread throughout the world.

-In this exercise, you'll create an Azure event hub to provide input to Azure Stream Analytics and configure it to so that it can be accessed safely and securely by IoT devices.
+In this exercise, you'll create an Azure event hub to provide input to Azure Stream Analytics and configure it to so that it can be accessed safely and securely by IoT devices and gateways.

-1. You can't (yet) create an event hub using the Preview Portal, so you'll create it instead using the Classic Portal.
+1. You can't (yet) create an event hub using the Azure Preview Portal, so you'll create it instead using the Classic Portal.
 Go to [https://manage.windowsazure.com](https://manage.windowsazure.com) to open the Classic Portal, and click **Service Bus** in the ribbon on the left.
 Then click **CREATE A NEW NAMESPACE** to create a new service-bus namespace.
 (If you have already created one or more namespaces, click **+ NEW** in the lower-left corner of the page to create another one.)

     ![Azure Service Bus](images/service-bus-screen.png)

     _Azure Service Bus_

 1. Type a namespace name into the **NAMESPACE NAME** box.
-The name must be globally unique, so you'll have to use something other than the name in the screen shot below.
+The name must be unique within Azure, so you'll have to use something other than the name in the screen shot below.
 (A green check mark will appear in the box when the name you've entered is one that Azure will accept.)
 Optionally choose the region closest to you from the **REGION** drop-down.
 Then click the check mark in the lower-right corner of the dialog.

     ![New service-bus namespace](images/new-service-bus-namespace.png)

     _Creating a service-bus namespace_

 1. Click the **+ NEW** button in the lower-left corner of the page.
 Then click **EVENT HUB**, followed by **QUICK CREATE**.
-Type "IoTEventHub" into the **EVENT HUB NAME** box (the name doesn't have to be globally unique).
+Type "IoTEventHub" into the **EVENT HUB NAME** box (the name doesn't have to be unique within Azure).
 Optionally select the region closest to you, and make sure the namespace you created in the previous step is selected in the **NAMESPACE** box.
 Then click **CREATE A NEW EVENT HUB** in the lower-right corner.

     ![New event hub](images/new-event-hub.png)